 That being said, both the Amazin Aces and the ” target=”_blank” rel=”noreferrer noopener nofollow sponsored”>XSPak has the highest rating and includes a handy carrying case which is worth considering when you review the pros and cons of each set.

 Pickleball paddles for players who want to play pickleball on occasion

 Wood paddles can be a great solution for families or community centers, particularly when there are young children or just new players who don’t want to invest too much.

 I’ve played with a wooden paddle and it’s fine.
-After-all, the original pickleball paddle was made of wood.
+After all, the original pickleball paddle was made of wood.
 As you will see from the reviews for all 3 sets below, the people who have bought these are happy with their purchase.

-Remember that these paddles are not top of the line pickleball paddles but they are good quality wood paddles and a good option for players on a budget.
+Remember that these paddles are not top-of-the-line pickleball paddles but they are good quality wood paddles and a good option for players on a budget.

 This list of 3 pickleball paddles narrows the options for you.
 Read the summary below.

 Some players complain of splintering after a period of use

 The Amazin’ Aces Pickleball Setincludes four pickleballs, four wooden pickleball paddles, and one mesh bag to help beginners in their pickleball journey.